Caesars Sportsbook promo code CBS20X: Get 20 100% profit boosts to bet NFL Week 2 games like Chiefs vs. Eagles, Colts vs. Broncos on Sunday

-Caesars Sportsbook promo code CBS20X: Get 20 100% profit boosts for Eagles vs. Chiefs, NFL Week 2 on Sunday
+Caesars Sportsbook promo code CBS20X: Get 20 100% profit boosts for Eagles vs. Chiefs and NFL Week 2 on Sunday

 With the Caesars Sportsbook promo code CBS20X, new users get profit boosts for Week 2 of the 2025 NFL season

-With 13 NFL games on the schedule, Sunday, bettors who sign up with the Caesars Sportsbook promo code CBS20X will receive 20 100% profit boost tokens after they place a first bet of at least $1.
-Profit boosts can be used on any of the top NFL games on Sunday, including a Super Bowl rematch between the Eagles and Chiefs, with Philadelphia favored by one on the road with an over-under of 47, one of the highest of the week.
-You can also bet on Panthers vs. Cardinals, where Arizona is a seven-point favorite.
-Interested in NFL betting?
+With Chiefs vs. Eagles (-1) taking place on Sunday at 4:25 p.m.
+ET, bettors who sign up with the Caesars Sportsbook promo code CBS20X will receive 20 100% profit boost tokens after they place a first bet of at least $1.
 Click here to sign up for Caesars Sportsbook:

+For the full terms and conditions and how to claim the promo, read our Caesars Sportsbook promo code review.

 Explaining the Caesars Sportsbook promo code